dsiu1/RadialArmMaze/README.md

 # RadialArmMaze
 Radial 8 arm maze GUI code

+This codebase was used to interface with MazeEngineer's Radial 8 Arm Maze hardware, and requires TTL inputs from the device.

+We utilized this apparatus to collect behavioral experimental data.

 ### Usage

-This project was used to interface with MazeEngineer's Radial 8 Arm Maze hardware, and requires TTL inputs from the device.

 Turn on the machine then run mainRAM.m to start the behavioral task.